About the Journal

 Focus and Scope

 Advanced Electromagnetics, is electronic peer-reviewed open access journal that publishes original research articles as well as review articles in all areas of electromagnetic science and engineering.
-The aim of the journal is to become a premier open access source of high quality research that spans the entire broad field of electromagnetics from static to optical frequencies.
+The aim of the journal is to become a premier open access source of high quality research that spans the entire broad field of electromagnetics from classic to quantum electrodynamics.

 Additionally, through its unique from-Conference-to-Journal-Publication concept, Advanced Electromagnetics offers a rare opportunity for authors to submit papers to one of its partner conferences and then be considered for journal publication.
 With its multi-layered review process, Advanced Electromagnetics helps authors prepare, improve, and timely publish their research papers.